raelovejoy/root-sequence/concepts/what-is-love.md

----
-title: What Is Love
-status: draft
-tags: [concepts]
----

-> **Note on Citations**: This document uses markdown footnotes for references.
-See the bottom for sources.

 # $ whatis love

 Love is not a reward.
 It's not earned or deserved.
 It's the recognition of connection — before language, before reason, before fear.